cmfrantz/canvasHacks/README.md

 ## Setting up
-The code for this project requires the following list of packages in order to run.
+The code for these projects require the following list of packages in order to run.
 <ul>
 <li>os</li>
 <li>tkinter</li>
+<li>pandas</li>
 </ul>

 To install using conda, execute the command: